Top Ten Sidney Poitier Films

 One of my favorite Sidney Poitier movies, A Patch of Blue is adapted from Elizabeth Kata’s novel, Be Ready with Bells and Drums.
 This beautiful romantic drama is told from the point-of-view of Selina, a lower-class blind girl continuously being taken advantage of by her prostitute mother, Rose-Ann (Shelley Winters in an Oscar-winning performance).
 Sidney plays Gordon Ralfe, a well-educated man of the middle-class who meets Selina in the park one day.
 He, quickly, befriends Selina, treating her with the kindness and respect her family withholds.
 This opens up a whole new world to the sheltered girl and she soon finds herself falling for Gordon.
 But, there’s one complication in their relationship that Selina is not yet aware of: Gordon is “black”, while she is “white”.
 Aware of this impediment, Gordon tries his best to keep his relationship with Selina platonic, but despite his best efforts, he just might be falling for her, as well.
 Made right in the middle of the civil rights movement, A Patch of Blue very literally explores the timeless notion that love is blind.
 Sidney has never been more charming than he is in this equally charming film.
 If you weren’t in love with him before, you will be after watching this movie.

 Directed by the great Stanley Kramer, The Defiant Ones represents the first time Sidney received above the title (i.e. star) billing.
-This was thanks to co-star Tony Curtis’ insistence, for he believed that Sidney is so good in the film that it would’ve been absurd for him not to be billed accordingly.
+This was thanks to co-star Tony Curtis’ insistence, for he believed that Sidney was so good in the film that it would’ve been absurd for him not to be billed accordingly.
 When you watch the film, it’s impossible to argue.
 Both Sidney and Curtis earn their star status in this moving drama, playing two extreme characters that, somehow, never become simplistic archetypes.
-Noah Cullen (Sidney) and John ‘Joker’ Jackson (Curtis) are two escaped cons, forced to work together due to the chain that binds them at the wrist.
-The situation isn’t made any easier by the fact that both men harbor great racial prejudices against the other.
+Noah Cullen (Sidney) and John "Joker" Jackson (Curtis) are two escaped cons, forced to work together due to the chain that binds them at the wrist.
+The situation isn’t made any easier by the fact that both men harbor great racial prejudices against each other.
 But as they continue to avoid capture, Joker and Cullen discover that it's more than just a chain that ties them together.
 Interestingly, The Defiant Ones was, originally, intended to star Sidney opposite Marlon Brando.
 Tony Curtis was only given the opportunity to step in when Sidney’s role in Porgy and Bess forced the production to change its original schedule.
 As a result, Curtis gives one of his best performances as "Joker" and he and Sidney's chemistry virtually carries the emotional weight of the film.
 Fans of movies like, The Shawshank Redemption will most likely enjoy this one.